KevinKra/Notes/certifications/aws/developer/resource.md

 ### Application

-- An Elastic Beanstalk **_Application_** is a logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations.
+- An Elastic Beanstalk **_application_** is a logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations.

 ### Application Version

-- In Elastic Beanstalk, an **_Application Version_** refers to a **specific, labeled iteration of deployable code for a web application.
-An application version points to an Amazon S3 object** that contains the deployable code.
+- In Elastic Beanstalk, an **_application version_** refers to a **specific, labeled iteration of deployable code for a web application.** An application version points to an **S3 object** that contains the deployable code.

 - Applications can have many versions and **each application version is unique.**

 ### Environment

-- An **_Environment_** is a collection of AWS resources running an application version.
+- An **_environment_** is a collection of AWS resources running an application version.

 - **Each environment runs only one application version at a time**, however, you can run the same application version or different application versions in many environments simultaneously.

 ### Environment Tier

 - The environment is the heart of the application.
-The **Environment Tier designates the _type of application_** that the environment runs, and determines what resources Elastic Beanstalk provisions to support it.
+The Environment Tier designates the **_type of application_** that the environment runs, and determines what resources Elastic Beanstalk provisions to support it.

 - When you launch an Elastic Beanstalk environment, you first choose an environment tier.